MikeSha/react-verification-code-input/README.md

 > Originally forked from [react-verification-code-input](https://github.com/suweya/react-verification-code-input), but completely reworked with TypeScript support, accessibility improvements, and modern React patterns.

 ## Support me
-If you like what I'm doing, support me: https://ko-fi.com/mykeshato
+If you like what I'm doing, please support me: https://ko-fi.com/mykeshato

 ## Features